thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_1_Theme.md

      }
  ```

- - ✂️ **MetricsSizes**: which defines metrics sizes of your guidelines.
-They will be used by some files like [Gutters](#gutters-%EF%B8%8F) to create generic spaces for all your application,
+ - ✂️ **MetricsSizes** : defines metrics sizes of your guidelines.
+These variables are used by [Gutters](#gutters-%EF%B8%8F) to create generic spaces for all your application,
  ```javascript
      const tiny = 5 // 10
      const small = tiny * 2 // 10